AlexBezuska/dotfiles/unity-linux-bugs.md

 ![](https://i.imgur.com/EwjyLO2.png)

-  *The Fix*
+  **The Fix:**

   (be sure to change `2019.1.5f1` to your version of Unity)

-  Turns out that`PATH/TO/Unity/Hub/Editor/2019.1.5f1/modules.json` has an error, the mac-mono destination should be:
+  The problem: Turns out that`PATH/TO/Unity/Hub/Editor/2019.1.5f1/modules.json` has an error in where it puts the MacStandaloneSupport files.

+  *Tip: It helped me to run this contents of this json file through [JSONLint](https://jsonlint.com/) to un-minify it making it eisier to read.*

+  1. Change the mac-mono destination should be:
   ```
   "destination": "{UNITY_PATH}/Editor/Data/PlaybackEngines/MacStandaloneSupport",
   ```